TheoLeanse/CVdraft/README.md

   Documentary filmmaking.
   Care about the people I work with, and I care about the people I work for - Really care about Software's capacity for making the world a better place.
   Love using my brain, and getting smarter.
+  I think my very favourite thing is the moment when I really understand a new concept and can put in into practice.
+  I care about the work I do making a positive impact - making me smarter and making the work an incrementally better joint.
+  I really like Javascript (Backend with Express and Node, and frontend frameworks like Angular and React), I like the elegance and design-first principles of Ruby, I am excited by Clojure and Elm.

 Then a sentence about what you've achieved.